sid12153/decision-intelligence-excel-ml/README.md

 Country-level aggregations reconcile exactly with overall metrics, confirming aggregation correctness.

-## Excel Reporting Layer
+## Excel Reporting Layer - Dashboard

-An Excel-based reporting layer was built on top of the processed KPI outputs to support business review and validation.
+A final Excel-based dashboard was built on top of the validated KPI outputs to support business review and decision-making.

 The dashboard includes:
-- KPI cards for latest month revenue, orders, active customers, and AOV
+- KPI cards for revenue, orders, active customers, and average order value
-- Monthly trend analysis using pivot charts with dual-axis scaling
+- Month-over-month comparisons using date-based formulas
-- Country-level revenue comparison with explicit handling of skewed distributions
+- Trend analysis for revenue, orders, and customer activity
-- Formula-based validation checks (AOV recomputation and revenue reconciliation)
+- Country-level revenue breakdown with explicit handling of skewed distributions

-The Excel layer emphasizes transparency and correctness rather than interactivity, mirroring real-world BI reporting practices.
+All metrics were validated against the Python-generated KPIs to ensure consistency between data processing and reporting layers.

 ## Executive Summary